Microchip Graphics Suite (MGS) Harmony Composer User Guide

 1. Main menu bar: At the top of the workspace are user menus that you can use to perform project tasks and configure your work environment.
 The main menu bar contains menus that you can use to perform these tasks:

-FileOpen, Save, Import, and Generate design files
+FileOpen, Save, Import projects, and Generate design files

 EditUndo/Redo, Cut/Copy/Paste, set user preference to auto-save design while generating design files for MCC